CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.2.2 Clients under Windows 8.1.md

 ### 1.3 Delimitation

 This block applies to all target objects on which the operating system Windows 8.1 is operated.
-Insofar as the described safety requirements and threats apply exclusively to Windows 8, this is explicitly stated in the texts.
-The requirements from the module [* SYS.2.1 General Client *] (DE / topics / IT Grundschutz / IT Grundschutz Compendium / modules / SYS / SYS_2_1_General_Client.html?
+Insofar as the described security requirements and threats apply exclusively to Windows 8, this is explicitly stated in the texts.
+The requirements from the block [* SYS.2.1 General Client *] (DE / topics / IT Grundschutz / IT Grundschutz Compendium / modules / SYS / SYS_2_1_General_Client.html?
 Nn = 10137184 "SYS.2.1 General Client") must also be met in every case.
 This module clarifies and complements requirements that are specific to Windows 8.1.
 Application programs that are used on the Windows clients must meet the requirements of the corresponding blocks, for example APP.1.1 Office products or APP.1.6 Browser.
 When used in a Windows domain, the requirements of the corresponding components such as APP.2.2 Active Directory must be met.

 2 risk situation
 -----------------

-The following specific threats and vulnerabilities are of particular importance in the area *** *** Windows 8.1:
+The following specific threats and vulnerabilities are of particular importance in the area of ​​*** *** Windows 8.1:

 ### 2 1 Malware targeted to Windows